 Because of how I had been using the cards, I knew that my own practice of the Tarot had to be completely released and gone from my life (at least for a season); the way I used the Tarot was about trying to control the world around me instead of surrendering to God’s will and trusting in His wisdom for my life.
 This necessitated the mother of all purges.
 Let’s put it this way, it took more than one trip to the local recycling centre to get rid of all my decks, books and other occult paraphernalia!

 I had my own version of a church book burning session and it felt GREAT!
 Do I regret it?
-No, because it’s where I was at the time and it felt great.
-I also do not wish to have any items in my home that speak of witchcraft, New Age (NWO) and masonry.
+No, because it’s where I was at the time.
+I also do not wish to have any items in my home that speak of witchcraft, New Age (NWO spirituality) or magickal practices not centred around faith in God.
 For a long time, I thought I’d never touch a Tarot deck ever again.

 The Frideborg Tarot